Bioinformatics-Surgeon/ReactPractice/funMouse/README.md

 - Browsers don't understand JSX code but we use Babel to compile it down to ES5 JS that most all broswers can understand
 - Althought JSX is similar in form and function to HTML there are acouple differecens

+#### inline style:

+`<div style={{backgroundColor: 'red'}}>Some Text</div>`

+- inline styles can be applied by using an inline style objecy
+- key represent a different property you want to style and the property represent the value of the property
+- Cannot use "-" dashes must just camel case
+- spaces can be represented in the 'string string string'

 ### NPM

 - npx allows you to run one command instead of two